nieuwsmonitor/R_Leiden/handouts/tidy-join.md

 the information about a *specific case or group* from one frame to the information about the *same group* from the other frame.

+If you prefer to follow the course in an interactive way you can use the [interactive version](https://vanatteveldt.shinyapps.io/tidy-join/) of this tutorial.

 ### Joining data

 To show how this works, let’s assume we are interested in a relation